devashishdas/LennardJonesCalculations/README.md

 - Extracts interaction energies from Gaussian log files.
 - Converts energies to kcal/mol and subtracts reference energy for proper fitting.
 - Fits the interaction energies to the Lennard-Jones potential function.
-- Produces a publication-ready plot of the potential curve.
+- Produces a plot of the potential curve.

 ## Prerequisites
 Ensure the following dependencies are installed: